MagicSenten/Simul-Translation/README.md

 # 📝 Simultanous Translation CZ → EN

 ### Simul-Translation is a research-oriented toolkit for text-to-text Simultaneous Machine Translation (SimulMT) with support for dataset preparation, model training, fine-tuning, evaluation, and visualization.
 It includes modular components for alignment-based policies, local agreement strategies, and output analysis.
+#### The main script `main.py` allows you to run model evaluation experiments with different configurations.
+It supports various command-line arguments to customize the behavior of the script.

+#### The `Data_preparation` folder contains the `create_dataset.py` script for preparing our training and testing datasets.

+#### The `Finetuning` folder contains the `finetune_nmt_backbone.py` script for fine-tuning the NMT backbone model on a dataset.

+#### The `AlignAtt` folder contains the definitions of align att and local agreement policies and runs the model using them.

+#### The `Evaluation` folder contains the definitions of the evaluation metrics.

+#### The `Visualization` folder contains scripts for parsing results, creating tables, and plotting results.

+#### The `AlignAttOutputs` folder contains the output logs from the grid search over local agreement and align att parameters, parsed results, and final results.

 ## 🛠️ Technologies Used
 <p align="center">